mcsc-impact-climate/FAF5-Analysis/README.md

 [![DOI](https://zenodo.org/badge/749951605.svg)](https://zenodo.org/doi/10.5281/zenodo.13205855)

-# Interactive geospatial decision support tool for trucking fleet decarbonization
+# Analysis Code for the MCSC Geospatial Fleet Transition Assessment and Decision Support Tool

-This repo contains code to produce and interactively visualize publicly available geospatial data to support trucking fleets in navigating the transition to alternative energy carriers.
-The tool uses data from the "freight analysis framework" (FAF5) database and other public data sources.
+This repo contains code to produce geospatial layers used by the MCSC's Geospatial Fleet Transition Assessment and Decision Support (Geo-FTADS) tool, which allows users to interactively visualize publicly available geospatial data to support trucking fleets in navigating the transition to alternative energy carriers.

 ## Pre-requisites
 * python3